isa-ulisboa/greends-dms-exercises/dms_ex_10_insert_update.md

 ## 1. INSERT records

-We will do these changes in a copy of the `region` table.
+We will do these changes in a temporary copy of the `region` table.
 First, copy the table:

 ```
 CREATE TABLE region_temp